syedathar2/projects/README.md

 # projects
-A repository containing all the projects
+A repository containing all of my projects